biabbiassago/PUI2017_bb1569/HW4_bb1569/README.md

 ### Question 2

-Michael mainly worked on this, and we reviewed together.
+Michael mainly worked on this independently, and we reviewed together.

 ### Question 3

-Michael worked on this question, and we reviewed together.
+Michael worked on this question independently, and we reviewed together.

 ### Question 4

 I mainly worked on this question -- for the Day/Night part.
 We worked together on finding boroughs.
 I decided to use Geopy after some googling and reading documentation.

-The method we had devised to import the bourough data seemed to work on a small dataset -- however on both of our machines we would get runtime errors-- the next steps would be to restrict dataset only to Manhattan and Brooklyn and then run the correlation and distribution tests.
+The method we had devised to import the bourough data seemed to work on a small dataset -- however on both of our machines we would get runtime errors-- see restricted for a dataset of 50 in the notebook.